Cannabis Light Schedules: Vegetative Stage vs Flowering Stage

 The plant can receive as much as 24 hours of light a day while in the vegetative stage.
 Many indoor growers provide 18-24 hours of light a day (known as 18-6 or 24-0 light schedules) during the vegetative stage to encourage faster vegetative growth.

 Don’t want to worry about light schedules?
-For growers that don’t want to pay attention to light schedules, there are auto-flowering strains of cannabis, which will automatically go through their whole life in about 3 months no matter what light schedule is provided.
+For growers that don’t want to pay attention to light schedules, there are auto-flowering strains of cannabis, which automatically go through their whole life in 2-3 months no matter what light schedule is provided.
 For some growers, an auto-flowering strain may be more simple than a traditional (photoperiod) strain.

 Indoors